-The Department recommends that the HPC adopt a resolution to initiate a Boundary Change to the New Montgomery-Second Street Conservation District to expand the district to include twenty-six (26) additional properties, primarily along Mission, Natoma, and Howard Streets.
-Documentation to support the proposed Boundary Change and district expansion is included in Appendices A, D, and E.
+The Department recommends that the HPC adopt a resolution recommending that the Board of Supervisors amend Planning Code Section 1103.1 and Appendix F of Article 11 to expand the boundary of the New Montgomery-Second Street Conservation District to include twenty-six (26) additional properties, primarily along Mission, Natoma, and Howard Streets and to change district name to the New Montgomery-Mission-Second Street Conservation District.
+Within the expanded Conservation District, 18 out of 26 properties are proposed to have a change of designation as follows: two (2) properties as Category 1 (Significant), thirteen (13) properties as Category IV (Contributing), and three (3) properties are not proposed to be changed.
+Documentation to support the proposed Boundary Change and district expansion is included in Appendices C, D, E, and F.